BCWF-Wetlands/WESP_Calculator/README.md

 ### Usage

-There are a set of scripts that help load data from the Survey 123 WESP protocol application there are four basic sets of scripts:
-Control scripts - set up the analysis environment;
-Load scripts - loads excel and survey 123 data;
-Clean scripts - cleans loaded data and generates a single EcoProvince data set; and
-Analysis scripts - generates the wetland ecosystem scores for each wetland
+There is a single script Analysis_wespR.R that reads the field and office questions and generates the wetland ecosystem scores for each wetland.

-#Control Scripts:
-run_all.R	Sets local variables and directories used by scripts, presents script order.
-header.R	loads R packages, sets global directories, and attributes.

-#Loading and cleaning Survey 123
-Load_Survey123.R
-Clean_Survey123_Field.R
-Clean_Survey123_Stressor.R
-#Collating field, stressor and office data and preparing for ecosystem services calculations
-Clean_Collate_F_S_O.R

-#Analysis Script - runs the wespR package against the data calculating wesp scores for each wetland
-Analysis_wespR.R
+Enter the abbrevaited EcoProvince (GD, SIM, CI, etc)

+Identify if it is a Single or Reference site

+Enter the location and name of the survey 123 file, for example 'data/field_survey123_edited_04.14.2025'

+Enter the location and name of the manual questions spreadsheet, for example - '../WESP_OF/out/data/GD_Base/GD_BaseOF_Answers.data'

 ### Project Status